openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/handouts_updates.rst

 .. image:: ../../../shared/building_and_running_chapters/Images/course_info.png
  :alt: The Course Info page as it appears to students, with a "Course Updates
-       & News" section containing a dated post and a "Course Handouts" frame with a list of links
+       & News" section containing a dated post and a "Course Handouts" frame with a list of links.

 .. _Add a Course Update: